Call for Nominations: 2023 Outstanding Achievements in Integrated Pest Management Award

 - Additional supporting information (newspaper articles, letters, photographs, etc.) as appropriate.

-Note: Nominating letters, and letters of support, may be seen by the award winners or quoted in press releases or other venues.
-If you do NOT want the nominee to see your letter, or to have a quote attributed to you, clearly state this in your letter.
+Nominating letters and letters of support may be seen by the award winners or quoted in press releases or other venues.
+If you do not want the nominee to see your letter, or to have a quote attributed to you, clearly state this in your letter.